mohsenpedramnia/resolve/packages/adapters/storage-adapters/README.md

   eventTypes: ['EVENT_TYPE_1', 'EVENT_TYPE_2'], // Or null to load ALL event types
   aggregateIds: ['AGGREGATE_ID_1', 'AGGREGATE_ID_2'], // Or null to load ALL aggregate ids
   startTime: Date.now() - 10000, // Or null to load events from beginnig of time
-  finishTime: Date.now() + 10000 // Or null to load events to current time
+  finishTime: Date.now() + 10000, // Or null to load events to current time
-}
+  closedInterval: false // false => (startTime, finishTime), true => [startTime, finishTime] }

-await eventStore.loadEvents(eventFilter, eventHandler)
+await storageAdapter.loadEvents(eventFilter, eventHandler)

 // Save event
 const event = {